Burns Night 2020

-We’ll be celebrating our annual Burns Night this year on Saturday, January 19th 2019.
+We’ll be celebrating our annual Burns Night on Saturday, 18th January 2019.

 Only 100 tickets.
 So book early to avoid disappointment.

 Our night is a celebration of the birth of the most famous Scottish poet, Robert Burns.
 Best known for writing the words to Auld Lang Syne, sung at New Year around the world, he was a prodigious poet from the 18th Century, writing in lowland Scots on everything from the devil to his love life.